Logo Voyage

 Climate

-Kerala, being very close to the equator, has a tropical climate.
+Kerala, being close to the equator, has a tropical climate.
 Kerala experiences heavy rains almost throughout the year, and is one of the wettest areas on Earth.

 Kerala has three distinct seasons: